jg-rp/liquid/docs/extra/tags.md

 **_New in version 1.5.0_**

 This page documents extra tags that are not included in standard Liquid.
-See the [tag reference](../language/tags.md) for a details of all standard tags.
+See the [tag reference](../language/tags.md) for details of all standard tags.
 Each tag described here must be registered with a [`liquid.Environment`](../api/environment.md) to make it available to templates rendered from that environment.

 ## if (not)